 The Learning station - 'brain break' action songs

-Singing Hands on YouTube has videos of songs signed in Makaton, and will be doing live sessions at 10.30 daily from 6th April
+Singing Hands on YouTube has a wide range of videos of songs signed in Makaton.

 PBS Kids Music Games - educational games and activities related to music.